haberman/llvm-project/llvm/docs/LangRef.rst

     the GHC or the HiPE convention is used. <CodeGenerator.html#id80>`_ This calling convention does not support varargs and requires the prototype of all callees to exactly match the prototype of the function definition.
+"``reverse_ccc``" - This calling convention makes all registers available for
+    passing arguments, but assigns them in reverse order from ``ccc`` to reduce the chance of overlap.
+There are no callee-saved registers, and the registers that are callee-save under ``ccc`` are the first to be assigned as arguments.
+This makes it very efficient to perform a series of tail calls to other ``reverse_ccc`` functions in threaded code style, while reducing the chance of spills or register shuffles when performing non-tail calls to regular ``ccc`` fallback functions.
 "``swiftcc``" - This calling convention is used for Swift language.
     - On X86-64 RCX and R8 are available for additional integer returns, and XMM2 and XMM3 are available for additional FP/vector returns.